 Parents of Youth Referees

-- Most teenagers do not use email, but that is how the Arbiter program works.
-You may want to add a filter to your email account, when an email from Arbiter (@arbitersports.com) is received it automatically sends a text message.
+- Regularly Check your Email - Most teenagers do not use email, but that is how the Arbiter program works.
+You may want to add a filter to your email account - when an email from Arbiter (@arbitersports.com) is received it automatically sends a text message.

-- Assignors have a difficult job scheduling 100's of referees each weekend.
+- Communicate with your Assignor - Assignors have a difficult job scheduling hundreds of referees each weekend.
 We use availability forms or emails to assign games.
 Your assignor will let you know how they want availability.

-- Each Arbiter Account needs its own unique email address, so if you have two or more children refereeing they will each need an account.
+- Complete the Entire Arbiter Setup - This includes Cell Phone, Emergency Contact, and Address as required by Arbiter for assigning AND a photo (we have over 300 referees and the assignors use the photos to know who they are assigning).
+Each Arbiter Account needs its own unique email address, so if you have two or more children refereeing they will each need an account.

-- Cell phone use should be limited.
-At half-time it is always good to ask questions and get feedback.
+- Maintain Limited Cell Phone Use on the Field - at half-time it is always good to ask questions and get feedback.

-- Our board members and mentors will provide encouragement and advice for our new members.
-We are here to encourage, educate and advance our referees to whatever level they set their goals on.
+- Remember the Benefits of Officiating - Our board members and mentors will provide encouragement and advice for our new members.
+We are here to encourage, educate, and advance our referees to the next level.